 According to a May 2021 survey by Melio and YouGov, 25% of small businesses wait between 20–30 days past an invoice due date to receive payment.
-Of those businesses, 40% have considered delaying hiring, 39% have delayed purchasing inventory, and 36% are cutting employees’ hours.
+Of those businesses (that wait for outstanding invoices), 40% have considered delaying hiring, 39% have delayed purchasing inventory, and 36% are cutting employees’ hours.

 Solution: Use accounting software that automates payment follow up with reminders that are sent upon due date and afterward at regular intervals.

 2. Anticipating bad debt

 Accounts receivable is considered an asset on your balance sheet.
 At first glance, you may look at a high accounts receivable number and feel great about all the cash you’ll soon see in your bank account.

 But if that number is too high, it means your cash flow isn’t healthy or that you can’t collect on certain accounts.
 This is why anticipating bad debt is so important — you need to be realistic about your bad debt so that you can make informed decisions about business expenses.

 Solution: The best solution is time and discipline.
 After a few years in business, you’ll notice bad debt trends — but only if you're diligent about your financial reporting.

 Learn more about how to record accounts receivable and other assets and liabilities on your balance sheet.

 3. Data errors

 Open invoice and paid invoice errors happen all the time.
 If you record the wrong number of items on an open invoice, your customers may no longer trust you.
 If your customer pays the wrong amount, they may not trust you and you may lose money.